deepgram/kur/docs/source/specification.rst

   This is intended as a ``test``/``validate`` hook.
 - ``slack``: This is useful for posting to a Slack channel using Slack's `incoming webhooks <https://api.slack.com/custom-integrations>`_.
-It is intended soley as a training hook.
+It is intended as both a training and evaluation hook.
 It takes this form:

   .. code-block:: yaml